 Watch for your financial aid award notification

-New students will receive their first financial aid notification by paper.
+New students will receive their initial financial aid notification by paper.
 Subsequent notifications will be sent by email.

-Continuing and incoming transfer students will begin receiving award letters in June.
-To ensure timely processing of your financial aid package be sure to check FA Pony Tracks for missing documents.
+Continuing and transfer students will begin receiving award letters in June.
+To ensure timely processing of your financial aid package be sure to check the Student Homepage for missing documents.

-Your financial aid notification will include instructions on how to finalize your aid in access.smu.
+Your financial aid notification will include instructions on how to accept your aid in my.SMU.
 You will be able to view your aid and take actions to accept, decline or reduce offered loans.

 ***Aid may be reviewed and/or revised so check SMU e-mail often.***

-If your FAFSA is selected for verification, the Financial Aid Department will notify you via e-mail and list documents needed on FA Pony Tracks.
+If your FAFSA is selected for verification, the Office of Financial Aid will notify you via e-mail and list documents needed on the Student Homepage.
 To prevent any delays in processing your financial aid, please send all requested documents promptly.
 Financial aid awards are subject to change upon review.
 Student will be notified of any changes via their SMU e-mail address.

 Estimate your costs for a year at SMU with our Net Price Calculator